-Used oil generators considering high-efficiency used oil burning systems often explore financial incentives available for investing in alternative energy solutions.
-Montana businesses won’t find a waste oil incentive for their installation, but they may find a few incentives that make the investment worthwhile.
+Does your business generate used oil?
+Have you considered purchasing a high-efficiency used oil burning system?
+If so, it is worth exploring what financial incentives are available for investing in alternative energy solutions.
+Unfortunately, Montana businesses won’t find a waste oil incentive for their installation.
+However, they may find a few incentives that make the investment worthwhile.
+Learning more about these incentives, understanding Montana’s used oil laws, and investing in a used oil heating and cooling system can all help with waste oil management.

-Always check with a local tax professional for more customized information about current tax incentives available.
+Note: Businesses interested in exploring if these tax deductions and credits are applicable to their situation, should always check with a local tax professional.
 Businesses may also find additional incentives through federal programs and nonprofit conservation organizations.

 Montana Laws Regarding Used Oil